kubernetes/kops/docs/tutorial/working-with-instancegroups.md

 AWS permits the creation of mixed instance EC2 Autoscaling Groups using a [mixed instance policy](https://aws.amazon.com/blogs/aws/new-ec2-auto-scaling-groups-with-multiple-instance-types-purchase-options/), allowing the users to build a target capacity and make up of on-demand and spot instances while offloading the allocation strategy to AWS.

-Support for mixed instance groups was added in Kops 1.12.0
+Support for mixed instance groups was added in kOps 1.12.0

 ```YAML